RetroAchievements/docs/docs/general/contributing-to-the-docs.md

 ![current branch](/current-branch.png)
 ```

+The `/public` should be omitted in the link, as it is not needed.

 Try not to reference images on any external site, including RetroAchievements itself.
 It is dangerous to reference images that are not within _docs/public_ as they might break at any time.

 ```